AS213151/as213151.github.io/_pages/peering.md

 - Prefixes with invalid NEXT_HOP attribute will be filtered.
 - We strongly encourage MD5 authentication for additional security.
 - We support usage of the GRACEFUL_SHUTDOWN community ([RFC8326](https://www.rfc-editor.org/rfc/rfc8326)).
+- We support usage of Bidirectional Forwarding Detection (BFD) ([RFC5880](https://www.rfc-editor.org/rfc/rfc5880)).
 - At peering exchanges, peering over route server is encouraged.
-- We configure an individual prefix limit for all peering sessions.
+- We configure an individual prefix limit for all peering sessions, based on [PeeringDB](https://www.peeringdb.com/) data.

 ### Mutually Agreed Norms for Routing Security (MANRS)